 What Happens When Temporary Benefits Run Out?

 It frequently happens that an injured worker suffers a disabling injury that causes them to miss work.
 Unfortunately, California temporary disability payments cap out at 104 weeks.
-Temporary disability (TD) payments are payments that you receive from the workers’ compensation carrier when you are still in the treatment phase of your case.
+Temporary disability (TD) payments are direct payment benefits that you receive from the workers’ compensation carrier when you are still in the treatment phase of your case.

 It is important to know that in the workers’ compensation system, there are some exceptions to this rule that can be found in CA Labor Code section 4656(c)(3)(C).
 Contact an experienced workers’ compensation lawyer to see any of those exceptions will apply to your case so that you can exceed the 104 week cap.